Your partner in philanthropy. SEE advisor resources

 Health

-The field of health is wide-ranging, including disease, physical activity, nutrition, mental health, access to health services, and much more.
+Assessing health in our community required a wide-ranging look at various factors, including disease, physical activity, nutrition, mental health, access to health services, and much more.
 Our community may be experiencing more health problems than it should because many of our neighbors don’t have access to basic needs like healthy food and healthcare services.

 Childhood Trauma

-Adverse Childhood Experiences (ACEs) can have a tremendous impact on lifelong health and opportunity.
-ACEs are linked to a range of negative outcomes, including chronic health problems, mental illness, and substance misuse in adulthood.
+Adverse Childhood Experiences (ACEs) are stressful childhood experiences.
+They include household experiences like divorce, drug or alcohol use, and incarceration—as well as community experiences like racism.
+ACEs can have a tremendous impact on lifelong health, and are linked to a range of negative outcomes, including chronic health problems, mental illness, and substance misuse in adulthood.

 Local data specific to children is limited.
-In the state of Nebraska and Iowa, higher-income families had lower rates of experiencing two or more ACEs, which include:
+In the state of Nebraska and Iowa, children in higher-income families had lower rates of experiencing two or more ACEs.

 We are on par with national averages.

-The rates of children experiencing two or more ACEs in Nebraska and Iowa fall in the middle third when compared to other states.
+The rates of children experiencing two or more ACEs in Nebraska and Iowa fall in the lower and middle third when compared to other states.

 Mental Health